Manuel is a partner and head of our Intellectual Property (IP) Group in Spain.

 Before joining us, Manuel was a partner at both Gomez Acebo and Pombo, and Baker and McKenzie.

-He regularly lectures on intellectual property law and pharmaceutical law in Latin American countries at seminars organised by several universities (Católica of Lima, Savana in Colombia, etc.), judicial schools (Costa Rica) and private institutions.
-He has also taken part in intellectual property seminars for judges organised by the Spanish Judicial Institute (Consejo General del Poder Judicial).
-As a researcher, he is the author of legal publications on intellectual property law (patent, trade mark and copyright), insolvency law and contract law.
+Manuel is a professor of law (commercial law, corporate law and intellectual property law) at the Autonomous University of Madrid.
+He regularly lectures on intellectual property law and pharmaceutical law in Latin American countries and speaks at seminars organised by several universities, judicial schools and private institutions.
+He has also taken part in intellectual property seminars for judges arranged by the Spanish Judicial Institute (Consejo General del Poder Judicial).
+He is the author of a number of legal publications on intellectual property law, insolvency law and contract law.
 His exhaustive commentary on the New Spanish Trade Mark Act (1,200 pages long) has been quoted several times in rulings by the Spanish Commercial Courts.